The First Dry Hole

 August 27, 1859, marks the date of America’s first oil well.
 But August 31 – just four days later – is ignored.
 It was on that day that a second oil well was drilled by a young man named John Livingston Grandin.

 With this noteworthy effort, the Grandin well was ruined in the first recorded “shooting” of an oil well – and its first failure.
-The oil industry had its first of many dry holes.
+The petroleum industry thus had its first of many dry holes.

-James Livingston Grandin came from a wealthy lumber family in northwestern Pennsylvania.
-Despite his first well’s failure, he persevered and his family became prominent producers.
+Grandin came from a wealthy lumber family in northwestern Pennsylvania.
+Despite his first well’s failure, he persevered and his family became prominent oil producers.

 “Firsts” get the jubilees, centennials and sesquicentennials.
 “Seconds” get roadside markers – and even those can be very hard to find.